 Dimensions, used to turn vectors into matrices and arrays, described in matrices and arrays.

-Class, used to implement the S3 object system, described S3.
+Class, used to implement the S3 object system, described in S3.

 You can name a vector in three ways: